 This policy is designed to provide additional guidance.
-It sets out the policies and procedures alongside Buckinghamshire Council's swimming pool safety document.
+It sets out the policies and procedures alongside Buckinghamshire County Council's swimming pool safety document.
 It should be used in conjunction with "Safe Practice in Physical Education and School Sport" BAALPE 2020 Edition and also with the school's Physical Education Policy.

 We believe that swimming is an important component of a balanced curriculum and an important life skill for all the children.
-In addition, it is a highly beneficial activity for health, enjoyment and as a threshold skill, giving access to many other water-based recreational activities.
+In addition it is a highly beneficial activity for health, enjoyment and as a threshold skill, giving access to many other water-based recreational activities.
 It is a statutory requirement that children take swimming lessons at either KS1 or KS2.
-The school uses the facilities at AquaVale and children are taught by a qualified swimming instructor.
-Usually, children at Weston Turville swim each week during Year 3.
+The school uses the facilities at Green Park and children are taught by a qualified swimming instructor.
+Usually children at Weston Turville swim each week during Year 3.
+However, due to the Covid pandemic the 2020-21 year group will swim when they are in Year 4.